 Intha leg rowers have fished this way for generations

 In general, most foreign nationals require an advance visa to enter Myanmar.
 Citizens of Brunei, Cambodia, the Philippines, Indonesia, Laos, Vietnam, and Thailand (only via the international airports) are permitted to enter without a visa for a period not longer than 14 days.

 Yangon International Airport (sometimes call Yangon Mingaladon Airport) is the primary entry point for most travelers, although Mandalay International Airport offers an increasing number of connections.
 The capital, Naypyidaw, also offers some direct international flights.

 Entering Myanmar over land can be difficult to do, but not impossible.
-Travelling to Myanmar overland is possible, but generally not advised for those who might be put off by long delays, sudden closures of border crossings to foreigners or changes in paperwork requirements - all of which may involve turning round and making alternative travel arrangements at the last minute.
-At present it is only possible to travel freely over land between Myanmar and Thailand.
+Traveling to Myanmar overland is possible, but generally not advised for those who might be put off by long delays, sudden closures of border crossings to foreigners, or changes in paperwork requirements - all of which may involve turning around and making alternative travel arrangements at the last minute.
+At present, it is only possible to travel freely over land between Myanmar and Thailand.
 The China crossing (at Ruili, Yunnan Province) and the India crossing (at Moreh, Manipur State) both require a permit.
 Crossing to Bangladesh is not currently permitted for foreigners and Laos has no official border crossing (although one is expected to open in late 2015).

 If you have your visa ready and a valid passport with at least six months of validity from the time of entry in hand, you should have no trouble entering Myanmar either by air or land.